Ionescu has 37 and No. 6 Oregon downs No. 3 Stanford 87-55 - WHIZ News

 The Ducks’ win likely means another shakeup in the rankings.
 Oregon had climbed to No. 2 but fell last week to Arizona State 72-66.
 The Sun Devils went on to also defeat No. 3 Oregon State last weekend, becoming the first unranked Division I team to knock off a pair of top-three opponents in back-to-back games.

 As a result of ASU’s sweep, UConn’s loss to defending national champion Baylor and other upsets, South Carolina moved into the top spot.
-Stanford, the previous No. 5 team, moved up two spots, while the Ducks dropped to sixth and Oregon State fell to eighth.
+Stanford, the previous No. 5 team, moved up two spots, while the Ducks dropped to sixth and Oregon State — the Cardinal’s opponent Sunday, fell to eighth.

 UCLA, the only undefeated team in the country, moved up to No. 7.
 The Bruins face USC on Friday.
 With Arizona and Arizona State, the Pac-12 has six teams ranked in the top 25.